stefanofa/awesome/TOPICS.md

 *   [evmts/tevm-monorepo](https://github.com/evmts/tevm-monorepo) - A library that enables next-generation UX and DX via putting an ethereum node in the browser and solidity in javascript

 *   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js.
-Alternative to Nextra

 *   [zce/velite](https://github.com/zce/velite) - Turns Markdown / MDX, YAML, JSON, or others into app's data layer with Zod schema.